Breast Augmentation FAQs

 How do you pick the right implant?

-The key concept is to start by matching the width of the implant to the width of the patient.
-It’s about measurements, not cc’s, of the implant at this stage.
-For example, a petite lady, who has a narrower breast width needs a smaller diameter implant than a broad-shouldered lady who has a wider breast width.
-Using this measurement-based approach helps us get nice cleavage without excessive space between the breasts.
-It also helps avoid unwanted excess fullness at the side of the breast, aka “side boob”.
+The best way to get a “proportional look” is by matching the width of the implant to the width of the patient’s breast.
+For example, a petite lady with a narrower breast width needs a smaller diameter implant, compared to a broad-shouldered lady who has a wider breast width.
+Using this measurement-based approach also helps us get nice cleavage without excessive space between the breasts.
+It also avoids unwanted excess fullness at the side of the breast (aka “side boob”) which can make the patient look heavier.

-Once the width of the implant has been determined, then we can talk about the implant shape, or “profile”.
-Higher profile implants give more fullness in the upper part of the breast.
-Lower profile implants give less fullness and a very “natural, nonsurgical” look.
-Women who want a much fuller, rounder shape may want to look at the high profile or super-high profile implants.
-Between the 4 FDA-approved implant companies, there are many choices for every body type.
+Once the width of the implant has been determined, then we can talk about the exact implant shape, or “profile”.
+Higher profile implants give more fullness in the upper part of the breast, while lower profile implants give less fullness and a very “natural” look.
+Women who want the roundest shape possible may wish to look at the ultra-high profile implants.
+Between the various FDA-approved implant companies, there are many choices for every body type.

 Often, the selection is a matter of the patient’s personal preference and taste.
 There may be several implants that could potentially look good for a particular patient – they can pick the one they like the best.